-A: AI Workbench comes with an out-of-the-box, prebuilt RFM notebook.
+A: AI Workbench comes with a prebuilt RFM notebook.

 The RFM example notebook retrieves all orders for the last year.
 Marketing teams can set this time range as a parameter of the model using the AI Workbench UI.
 The notebook also calculates recency as the maximum of "10 – the number of months that have passed since the customer last purchased."

 A marketer could configure those 10 months as another parameter.
 Different companies will benefit from a completely different recency formula based on the cadence of purchase or conversion events in their business.
 With the BlueConic AI Workbench, it only takes a few lines of Python code (the current calculation use 3 lines of code) to completely change the way the value is calculated in a way that makes more sense for your organization.

 Q: Do the CLV and RFM AI models work well with ‘high-cost, low-frequency’ products?
 How low frequency is low frequency?
 1x purchase a year?

 A: The CLV AI marketing model tries to determine a certain purchase cadence.
 In the case of low-frequency product purchases, the BlueConic CLV model can use weeks or months instead of days to calculate the summary data.

 One thing to keep in mind with low-frequency products is that you should ensure that the chosen observation period is large enough to observe multiple purchases in order to deliver the most accurate calculation.